pingcap/docs/tidb-lightning/deploy-tidb-lightning.md

 ### Upgrade TiDB Lightning

 You can upgrade TiDB Lightning by replacing the binaries alone.
 No further configuration is needed.
-See [FAQ](/tidb-lightning/tidb-lightning-faq.md#how-to-properly-restart-tidb-lightning) for the detailed instructions of restarting TiDB Lightning.
+For the detailed instructions of restarting TiDB Lightning, see [FAQ](/tidb-lightning/tidb-lightning-faq.md#how-to-properly-restart-tidb-lightning).

 If an import task is running, we recommend you to wait until it finishes before upgrading TiDB Lightning.
 Otherwise, there might be chances that you need to reimport from scratch, because there is no guarantee that checkpoints work across versions.